Skip to content

 Client Architecture

-Key responsibilities: - Connects to both A2A and MCP servers - Monitors A2A task state transitions - Extracts tool calls from DataPart when input-required - Executes tools via MCP - Implements MCP sampling callback for handoffs - Sends tool results back to A2A server
+The Loop component handles: - Receiving requests via /v1/responses endpoint - Converting to A2A messages and sending to agent - Monitoring A2A task state transitions - Extracting tool calls from DataPart when input-required - Executing tools via MCP (including built-in handoff execution) - Sending tool results back to A2A server - Converting A2A responses back to /v1/responses format

 Complete Interaction Flow